 - Aerospace and Manufacturing

-- Alongside NASA (Johnson Space Center) in Houston, companies related to aerospace and defense industries are actively operating.
+- Along with NASA's Johnson Space Center in Houston, companies related to aerospace and defense are actively operating.

 - Agriculture and Livestock